-Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future that will take over the world in the coming decades.
+Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 The forecast is based on some simple reasoning and recent growth.
 Yet Spanish checks all the right boxes for good reasons.